-While you’re excited to get those tomatoes, zucchini and beans in the ground, early to later summer is also the perfect time to get those fall crops sown too.
-Some of these crops grow quickly and don’t need to be sown until closer to the end of summer once the weather begins to cool.
+While you’re excited to get those tomatoes, zucchini and beans in the ground, early to late summer is also the perfect time to get your crops sown for a fall harvest.
+Some fall harvest crops grow quickly and don’t need to be sown until closer to the end of summer once the weather begins to cool.
 Many however take 80-100 days and need to be planted early to mid-summer for a fall harvest.

 Most of these crops can handle light frosts (and even taste better!).
 The varieties that have a * indicate better cold tolerance.

 Crops to sow early summer that take 90-120 days